iozsaygi/iozsaygi.github.io/_posts/2023-10-24-minimal-wrapper-around-addressables.md

         "Queued new subsystem for loading");
 }
 ```
 Basically, it checks if we have reached the load operation capacity before queueing the subsystem for loading.
-I implemented this just to feel "safe," I guess.
+I implemented this just to feel **"safe"** I guess.
 New load requests will not be handled if the streamer has already reached its capacity for load operations.